rrrradhikaa/Facial-Recognition/README.md

 ## License

 This project is for educational purposes only.
-Use responsibly..
+Use responsibly.